Muzak: Bankruptcy

 On February 10, 2009, Muzak Holdings LLC filed for Chapter 11 bankruptcy protection.
 Kirkland & Ellis was hired as the company's bankruptcy law firm.
-Moelis & Company served as the financial adviser.
+Moelis & Company served as the financial advisor.

 On September 10, 2009, Muzak said it had filed a reorganization plan which would cut the company's debt by more than 50%.
 The plan would pay all banks everything they were owed in some form and would give high-ranking unsecured creditors ownership in the reorganized company.
 Other creditors would receive warrants to buy stock.
 The company said an "overwhelming majority" of unsecured creditors supported the plan.

-History of Muzak Holdings LLC

 On January 12, 2010, the U.S. Bankruptcy Court approved the plan to reduce Muzak's debt by more than half, allowing Muzak to officially emerge from bankruptcy.

 Following bankruptcy, the company announced an initiative to realign its corporate structure into three specialized business units: Muzak Media; Touch, a Muzak Co.; and Muzak Systems.
 These units will focus on content acquisition, Sensory Branding, and new delivery platform technology.

 In March 2011, Mood Media agreed to purchase Muzak Holdings for $345 million.
 On February 5, 2013, Mood Media announced it was retiring the name 'Muzak' as part of its integration plans.

 Mood Media

 Founded in 2004, Mood Media had a market capitalization of about $380 million as of 2011.
 In March 2011, Mood Media agreed to purchase Muzak Holdings for $345 million.
 Although Muzak first appeared in 1934, it had its largest impact in the 1960s and 1970s.
 In 2013, Mood Media announced it would be consolidating its services under the name Mood, ceasing to use the Muzak brand name.
 Muzak provided background music to over 300,000 US locations and made most of its money through multi-year contracts.
 In 2013, the company provided on-hold messaging and video programming, although piped music remained its forte.
 Mood hoped to use Muzak's US footprint to introduce more digital services.
 In May 2017, Mood Media filed for Chapter 15 bankruptcy protection in an attempt to restructure their debt.
 The following month the company was acquired by Apollo Global Management and GSO Capital Partners.
+In July 2020, Mood Media filed for bankruptcy, with the COVID-19 pandemic a major reason for its financial problems.
+The company emerged from bankruptcy in less than 24 hours due to the agreement of all stakeholders, a strong strategic plan, and a stable team.
 In January 2021 Mood Media was acquired by Vector Capital, a private equity firm specializing in investments in technology businesses.